††††† RELATES TO: KRS 150.170, 150.180, 150.370, 150.399, 150.400, 150.415, 150.416, 150.990

 ††††† (3) "Foothold trap" means a commercially manufactured spring-loaded trap with smooth, metallic or rubber soft-catch jaws that close upon an animal's foot.

-††††† (4) "Furbearer" means mink, muskrat, beaver, raccoon, opossum, gray fox, red fox, least weasel, long-tailed weasel, river otter, bobcat, coyote, and striped skunk.
+††††† (4) "Furbearer" means mink, muskrat, beaver, raccoon, opossum, gray fox, red fox, least weasel, long-tailed weasel, river otter, bobcat, coyote, or striped skunk.

 ††††† (5) "Hunter" means a person hunting furbearers with gun, gun and dog, bow and arrow, dog, or by falconry.